 It’s not uncommon to see a small band of people smoking outside 12-Step meetings, treatment centers, and other locations designated for treatment purposes.

-In fact, it’s less common for people not to smoke than to smoke among clients enrolled in rehab, according to a new study.
-An estimated 31 percent of the general population smokes cigarettes, yet about 84 percent of people in treatment around the world smoke, say the results of a report published in the journal Addiction.
+In fact, it’s less common for people not to smoke than to smoke among clients enrolled in rehab, according to a new review published in the journal Addiction.
+The review of 54 studies included more than 37,000 participants who were in an addiction treatment program across 20 countries (not including the U.S.).
+It found that an estimated 31 percent of the general population smokes cigarettes, yet about 84 percent of people in treatment around the world smoke.

-HealthDay reports that the researchers looked at the results of 54 studies that included more than 37,000 participants who were in an addiction treatment program across 20 countries – not including the US.
-In the US, researchers noted that about 18 percent of the general population smokes cigarettes as compared to 76 percent of clients enrolled in American drug rehabs, according to a different study.
+In the U.S., researchers noted that about 18 percent of the general population smokes cigarettes as compared to 76 percent of clients enrolled in American drug rehabs, according to a different study.
 Why does it matter?

 Joseph Guydish of the University of California, San Francisco, was the author of the study.
 In a news release, he said: “When people come into treatment for drugs and alcohol, we are not treating another addiction that has a significant chance of eventually killing them, which is tobacco use.
 At a public health level, this means that our addiction-treatment efforts should address smoking and tobacco use better than they do now.”